lambdaclass/lambda_ethereum_consensus/native/ssz_nif/README.md

 ## Containers with constants

 Some SSZ containers depend on variable configuration, for example `HistoricalBatch`.
-In these cases, we should implement the functionality for the "minimal" and "mainnet" presets.
+In these cases, we should implement the functionality for the "minimal" and "mainnet" presets, and map the test handlers with their corresponding structs inside the config modules from [`test/spec/configs`](../../test/spec/configs).